Pages

 Photo by WWE

-When I think back on the first WrestleMania and write stories about it, I always associate that week of grieving and remember how much I appreciate being able to get lost in the moment.
+When I think back on the first WrestleMania and write stories about it, I always associate that week of grieving with remembering how much I appreciate being able to get lost in the moment.
 We never truly get over such losses, but there are moments when we're distracted and can find pleasure.
 I'm glad I had the support of family and friends during that time.
-It may sound crazy, but in addition to those loved ones, WrestleMania helped me through what I consider the most challenging time of my childhood.
+It may sound crazy, but in addition to those loved ones, WrestleMania helped me through what I consider the most challenging childhood.

 When I first posted this blog, I tagged "Rowdy" Roddy Piper in it on Twitter.
 He retweeted it.
-Just a few months later we had lost Hot Rod too.
-In a weird way, I'm thankful I wrote that blog when I did and I'd like to believe he did read it and knew the impact he'd had on my young life.
+Just a few months later, we had lost Hot Rod, too.
+In a weird way, I'm thankful I wrote that blog when I did, and I'd like to believe he read it and knew the impact he'd had on my young life.

 No comments: